 For decades dog lovers have read headline after headline positioning one breed or another as “dangerous.”
 Most recently the newest “fall dog” is the pit bull.
-This article and accompanying infographic will take a look at pit bull facts and just how accurate the label of “dangerous dog” fits the pit bull breed as a whole and look at the real facts behind bully breeds.
+This article and accompanying infographic will take a look at pit bull facts and just how accurate the label of “dangerous dog” fits this dog as a whole and look at the real facts behind bully breeds.

 Pit Bull Facts Infographic

 What Is the Difference Between a Pit Bull and a Bully Breed?

 The term “bully breed” is used to refer to a large group of various breeds of dog that hail from the same root breed.
 Dogs that belong to a bully breed are all derived from one particular type of dog known as the Molosser.
 The Molosser is an Ancient Greek breed that was characterized by a short muzzle, large bones, a large frame and pendant shaped ears.
-Originally Molossers were bred with a range of other dogs that resulted in varied breed characteristics found today in the various bully-type breeds.
+Originally, Molossers were bred with a range of other dogs that resulted in the characteristics found today in the various bully-type breeds.
 These dogs were bred as guardians of both property and livestock.
-These types of owners would use their dogs in sports like bull-baiting which many believe is how the term “bully breed” came about.
-Unfortunately, not all owners of these dogs utilize them for their original purpose and recognize their potential as fighting dogs and, in turn, have created an unfortunate alternate use of the term “bully breed”.
+Some owners would also use their dogs in sports like bull-baiting which many believe is how the term “bully breed” came about.
+Unfortunately, many owners have recognized their potential as fighting dogs and, in turn, have created an unfortunate alternate use of the term “bully breed”.

 What Breeds Are Bully Breeds?